 After losing the 1981 FA Cup Final to Tottenham Hotspur, the club went through a sharp period of decline.
 City were relegated to the third tier of English football for the only time in their history in 1998, as other results went against them despite a final day 5-2 victory at Stoke City.

 The following season finished with one of the greatest ever comebacks, something the club would become famous for.

-After finishing third to qualify for the playoffs, City overcame Wigan 2-1 to set up a play-off final with Gillingham.
+After finishing third to qualify for the playoffs, City overcame Wigan 2-1 on aggregate to set up a play-off final with Gillingham.
 Late goals saw City go 2-0 down with only minutes to play, before Kevin Horlock scored in the 90th minute to give City hope.

 As the clock ticked down, a long ball found Paul Dickov, who smashed the ball into the top corner in the 95th and final minute to send the City end into raptures.